Ara Ball

-Ara Ball is a Canadian film director and screenwriter from Quebec.
+Ara Ball (born July 30, 1982) is a Canadian film director and screenwriter from Quebec.
 He is most noted as a two-time Prix Jutra/Prix Iris nominee for Best Live Action Short Film, receiving nominations at the 16th Jutra Awards in 2014 for Hurricane Boy Fuck You Tabarnak!
-(L'Ouragan Fuck You Tabarnak!) and at the 18th Quebec Cinema Awards in 2016 for The Pedophile (Le Pédophile).
+(L'Ouragan Fuck You Tabarnak!), and at the 18th Quebec Cinema Awards in 2016 for The Pedophile (Le Pédophile).

+His debut feature film, When Love Digs a Hole (Quand l'amour se creuse un trou), was released in 2018.
+A feature film expansion of Hurricane Boy Fuck You Tabarnak! was announced in 2022, and premiered at the 2023 Festival du nouveau cinéma.